 #3 – Lack of Executive Leadership

-Another common reason for agile transformation failure is lack of leadership support.
-This frequently happens when agile was initiated as a bottom-up effort at the department, project or team level.
+Another common reason for agile transformation failure is a lack of leadership support.
+And not just support, actual leadership from the top.
+This frequently happens when agile was initiated as a bottom-up effort at the department, project, or team level.

 Agile may have worked great initially for that department or business unit, and so the leaders agree to “do agile” and then sit by and wait it out.
 That is, they tolerate agile ways of working.